unknown81311/Ifunny-scraper/README.md

 ### Extra Info ###

 if you get a 404 ifunny thinks it is a dos attack and blocks you use a vpn to bypass.

+---

+impruvments:
+need to add gif and video support need to add size constriction support